nicwest/site/content/pages/cv.md

 auto scaling (in every direction), and handled years of maintenance and migrations.

-**Databases:** I have a good working knowledge of MySQL, PostreSQL, and Redis.
-I have worked with Mongodb and ElasticSearch often (just not recently), and have a passable understanding of Cassandra.
+**Databases:** I have a good working knowledge of PostreSQL, MySQL and Redis.
+I have worked with Mongodb a fair bit (just not recently), and have a passable understanding of Cassandra.
+I'm playing with some of the jamstack databases at the moment (I like fuanadb).

-**Teams:** I believe that I work well in a small to medium sized team.
-I aim to provide velocity to any team I'm part of.
-I have mentored both junior developers and non technical staff.
-I have lead and managed teams and my ability to communicate concepts and designs is good.
-I am well versed in XP, Scrum, and Kanban.
+**Teams:** I have a fair amount of experience working as part of, leading, and managing small to medium sized teams.
+My ability to communicate concepts and designs is good, and I think I'm a good mentor to both technical and non technical team mates.
+I am well versed in XP, Scrum and Kanban (although I'm not really a fan of any of them).

-**System Design:** at a micro level I favour a tracer bullet style of design that relies on getting code into production quickly, and then using metrics to evaluate what the next iteration of development should be.
-On a macro level I like domain driven, asynchronous, micro services with minimal interdependencies.

-**API Design:** Having spent the last decade or so primarily either writing or consuming APIs I have fairly strong opinions about public API design.
-APIs should be consistent, easy to deserialise, and provide clear information when things deviate from the happy path.

 Me
 --